CheyneyComputerScience/CREMA-D/docs/README.md

 #### Contact/Questions

-If you have questions about this data set, please submit a new issue to the repository or contact <dgcooper@cheyney.edu>.
+If you have questions about this data set, please submit a new issue to the repository or contact <dcooper@wcupa.edu>.

 #### Storage requirements